Clinical Studies

 For technical assistance or to report a suspected adverse drug reaction, contact Merck Animal Health at 1-800-224-5318.

 This site is intended for veterinary professionals.
-Visit our website for pet parents.
+Visit our website for pet owners.

 *BRAVECTO kills fleas and prevents flea infestation.
 Bravecto Chew and Bravecto Topical for Dogs kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks and also kills lone star ticks for 8 weeks.
 Bravecto Topical for Cats kills ticks (black-legged tick) for 12 weeks and American dog ticks for 8 weeks.